awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

 1. If you are running macOS or Linux, open a terminal prompt\.
 If you are running Windows, open mingw32\.exe\.

-1. Go to the `<BASE_FOLDER>/tools/aws_config_quick_start` directory and run the following command:
+1. Go to the `<BASE_FOLDER>/tools/aws_config_quick_start` directory and run python SetupAWS\.py setup\.

-   python SetupAWS\.py setup
+The script does the following:

-This script creates an IoT thing, certificate, and policy\.
-It attaches the IoT policy to the certificate and the certificate to the IoT thing\.
-It also populates the `aws_clientcredential.h` file with your AWS IoT endpoint, Wi\-Fi SSID, and credentials\.
-Finally, it formats your certificate and private key and writes them to the `aws_clientcredential.h` header file\.
-For more information about the script, see the README\.md in the `<BASE_FOLDER>/tools/aws_config_quick_start` directory\.
++ Creates an IoT thing, certificate, and policy
++ Attaches the IoT policy to the certificate and the certificate to the AWS IoT thing
++ Populates the `aws_clientcredential.h` file with your AWS IoT endpoint, Wi\-Fi SSID, and credentials
++ Formats your certificate and private key and writes them to the `aws_clientcredential.h` header file

+For more information about `SetupAWS.py`, see the README\.md in the `<BASE_FOLDER>/tools/aws_config_quick_start` directory\.

 ## Build and Run the Amazon FreeRTOS Demo Project<a name="build-and-run-example-espressif"></a>